 - You haven't entered both your banking or tax info yet

 - Incorrect banking info (such as mis-typed routing or account number)

 - Business or savings account (we only transfer to personal checking accounts)

 - You didn’t respond to the text, email, or notification asking you to confirm your bank info, which you’ll receive after you’ve submitted or updated bank info

 - Your bank doesn't accept Automated Clearing House (or ACH, a kind of electronic transfer).
 Most banks accept ACH transfers, but you may need to confirm with your bank if you’re having issues receiving your deposit.

 If you’re still not sure why you’re receiving failed transfer notices, contact your bank.
-Confirm your account status, Transit number, Financial Institution number, and Account number.
+Confirm your account status, your account number, and the bank’s routing number.